 The iPhone X was the first device to show signs of burn-in after 17 hours of constant use, but the image was barely noticeable while using the device.
 The Galaxy Note 8 took 62 hours to show any signs of burn-in but once it did, it was much more distinct than the iPhone X.

 In total, it took 510 hours of testing for the iPhone X to show permanent burn-in effects.
-The Galaxy 7 Edge performed well but still showed signs of visible burn-in sooner than the iPhone X — while the Note 8 experienced the worst signs of burn-in by the end of the test.
+The Galaxy 7 Edge performed well but still showed signs of visible burn-in sooner than the

 Burn-in is especially common with OLED screens across the board whether it’s smartphones, monitors, or TVs.
 Google’s Pixel 2 XL showed early signs of burn-in for some users in October and the company released a software update to relieve the problem but to also expand the life of the OLED panel.